c5shen/ATMerger/README.md

 # Alignment Transitivity Merger
-A standalone alignment merging tool that utilizes transitivity that merges a set of overlapping alignments.
+This is a standalone alignment merging tool that utilizes transitivity to merge a set of overlapping alignments.
 The original implementation comes from PASTA and UPP (see [original codes availibility](#original-codes-availability)).
+The core idea is that, if two alignments have some overlapping taxa, we could use them as "anchors" to link the two alignments together to form a larger alignment with the union of taxa from both.

+### Limitation
+Arbitrary merging of two alignments is not trivial, and this program is only designed to merge two or more alignments that share some sub-alignments.
+For example, if two alignments, each having 501 taxa, share exactly a sub-alignment of size 500, we can use this merger to merge them together to form a 502-taxa alignment.

 # Inputs
 1. A list of overlapping alignments to merge (all alignments need to overlap with each other on some taxa)